 The Dynamo Project

-I'm currently the Principal Investigator (PI) for the Dynamo Project, a project funded by the DARPA Defense Sciences Office to develop fast learning techniques for mobile robots driving at high speeds and over rough terrain.
+I was the Principal Investigator (PI) for the Dynamo Project, a project funded by the DARPA Defense Sciences Office to develop fast learning techniques for mobile robots driving at high speeds and over rough terrain.
 Dynamo is part of the DARPA Maximum Mobility and Manipulation (M3) Program.
 For Dynamo, we developed a new algorithm, Dynamic Threshold Learning (DTL), for rapid learning of robot control behaviors.

 The Stingray Project